jameskitt616/matrix-synapse-worker-config/Readme.md

-# Create and Configure Federation Sender and Generic Wrokers
+# Create and Configure Federation Sender and Generic Workers

 ## Disclaimer